|

 of dreams dont mention is the fact that many of our dreams are actually

-nightmares something that readers of my dreams will quickly notice.
+nightmares something that readers of my dreams will quickly be

 Sigmund Freud himself sees in any regular dream an aspect of a Wunschtraum,